History of Atelier 11 Cité Falguière

 Reconstructed view of Cité Falguière based on Soutine's paintings (1914-16) featuring Atelier 11 and Atelier 13 (now destroyed)

 Urban renewal of Paris began in the 1960s.
 Although many artists and community members tried to prevent the destruction of Cité Falguière, the majority of artist studios were gradually destroyed to give way to residential buildings.
-Some were converted into private apartments, thus losing their artistic purpose and historic meaning.
-Since the 1980s, Jacques Mauve, a pharmacist and an active community member, has continued to fight for the preservation of Cité Falguière.
-In 1996 he chaired the Cité Falguière Association and regularly presented to ministries in order to obtain recognition of cultural heritage.
-He conducted research, and created exhibitions about the artists of Cité Falguière, leaving an important archive.
+Some were converted into private apartments, thus losing their artistic purpose and historical meaning.
+Since the 1980s, Jacques Mauve, a local pharmacist and an active community member, has continued to fight for the preservation of Cité Falguière.
+He chaired the Cité Falguière Association and regularly presented to ministries in order to obtain recognition of cultural heritage.
+Together with the artists, he conducted research and created exhibitions about Cité Falguière, leaving an important archive.
+See some images of Cité Falguière throughout the years from the Jacques Mauve's archive: